-Awarded to any member of the Armed Forces of the United States or to any civilian national of the United States who, while serving under competent authority in any capacity with one of the U.S. Armed Forces, since 5 April 1917 has been wounded, killed, or who has died or may die of wounds received from an opposing enemy force while in armed combat or as a result of an act of international terrorism or being a Prisoner of War.
+The purple Heart Medal is awarded to service members or civilians of the United States who, while serving with one of the U.S. Armed Forces have been wounded, killed, or who has died or may die of wounds received from an enemy force while in armed combat or as a result of an act of international terrorism or being a Prisoner of War.

 Price includes mounting.